 Overhead, referring to nonprofit overhead expenses, (also known as administrative costs or general operating expenses) is a common buzzword in grant writing — in fact, it’s often a bad word in any sort of fundraising, grant writing or otherwise.

 But general operating expenses continue to be one of the biggest fundraising challenges in nonprofit grant writing.
-Nonprofits often desperately need help funding administrative costs, and they seek general operating grants or hold fundraisers and collect donations that help keep the lights on rather than funding direct services like programs.
+Nonprofits often desperately need help funding administrative costs.
+Thus, they seek general operating grants or hold fundraisers and collect donations that help keep the lights on rather than funding direct services like programs.
 That’s the trouble.
 Overhead is taboo, but so necessary for the every day operations of any given nonprofit.

 No magic number